doma-engineering/do-auth-js/README.md

 Run `npm run test:setup` in a terminal.
 It will serve `embedded_test_suite.html` so that `wdio` can run and test it.

-Now run `npm run test:run` to perform the actual tests.
+Now run `npm run build && npm run test:run` to perform the actual tests.